Meet the PSU Board of Trustees

 Kirkpatrick served as General Counsel of Northwest Natural Gas Co. from June 2005 through 2014 and is now the Company’s Senior Vice President of Environmental Affairs.
 Before coming to NW Natural, she was a partner with Stoel Rives, LLP, a law firm she had been associated with since 1983.
 She previously served as a law clerk for Oregon Court of Appeals Judge W. Michael (“Mick”) Gillette.
 Kirkpatrick currently is on the board of directors of Associated Oregon Industries, where she sits on the executive committee and chairs the task force on education and work force training.
 She is also on the boards of the Classroom Law Project, and the Nature Conservancy.
 Kirkpatrick has a Bachelor’s degree from the College of Wooster, a JD from Lewis and Clark College and an LLM from the University of Edinburgh.

-Rick Miller is a seventh generation Oregonian committed to starting and growing businesses.
-In 2010 Miller co-founded the private equity firm Rogue Investment Partners to provide other entrepreneurs in Oregon with funding and mentorship.
-Rick is also the founder and chairman of Avamere Group, one of the Northwest's largest senior care and housing providers with an employee base of more than 7,000 and revenue's approaching 1/2 billion dollars.
-Miller serves on the boards of ID Experts and Diabetomics and is past chairman of the American Health Care Organization, the Oregon Health Care Association and the Portland-based chapter of the Young Presidents’ Organization.
-Miller also is co-chair of Portland State University’s School of Business Administration Building Campaign.
-Miller was recognized in Portland Business Journal’s “Forty Under 40” in 2004 and his company was selected as one of “Oregon’s Most Admired Companies” in 2010.
-He also was honored as the 2012 Distinguished Graduate Alumnus by the PSU School of Business Administration, and he and his wife, Erika, recently received the Simon Benson Award for philanthropy.
-Miller earned his bachelor’s degree in marketing and management from the University of Oregon and his MBA in 1991 from Portland State and an Honorary Graduate degree from University of Oregon in 2014.
+Miller is a seventh generation Oregonian committed to starting and growing businesses.
+In 2010 Miller co-founded the private equity firm Rogue Venture Partners to provide other entrepreneurs in Oregon with funding and mentorship.
+Rick is also the founder and chairman of the Avamere Group, one of the Northwest's largest senior care and housing providers with an employee base of more than 8,000 and revenue's exceeding 1/2 billion dollars.
+Miller serves on the boards of ID Experts, Diabetomics, Ardon Specialty Pharmacy, Payless Pharmacy and is past chairman of the American Health Care Organization, the Oregon Health Care Association and the Portland-based chapter of the Young Presidents’ Organization.
+He is also Chair of Portland State’s Finance and Administration Committee.
+Miller was recognized in Portland Business Journal’s “Forty Under 40” in 2004 and his company has repeatedly been selected as one of “Oregon’s Most Admired Companies.”
+He was honored as the 2012 Distinguished Graduate Alumnus by the PSU School of Business Administration, and he and his wife, Erika, recently received the Simon Benson Award for philanthropy.
+Miller earned his bachelor’s degree in marketing and management from the University of Oregon, his MBA in 1991 from Portland State and an Honorary Graduate degree from University of Oregon in 2014.

 Pete Nickerson (Chairman of the Board)